-Obviously, there are a number of options for insurance providers, and depending on where your business is located, you may have even more regional choices.
-Aside from regional considerations, number of employees and number of full-time employees can affect your health insurance coverage options.
+There are a number of options for insurance providers, depending on where your business is located.
+Aside from regional considerations, the number of full-time employees will affect your health insurance coverage options.

 Flexible Spending Accounts (FSA)

 This money can often be accessed using a credit or debit card issued by the account holder.
 There are four common types of Flexible Spending Accounts:

 - Adoption Assistance: Adoption costs can be very high, and allowing employees the opportunity to contribute pre-tax funds into an Adoption Assistance FSA may enable them to fulfill their dream of adopting a child.

 Observance of national holidays is up to the discretion of the employer; however, it is important to remember morale when choosing to observe or not observe a particular holiday.
 While many employees won’t bat an eyelash if you keep your office open on Columbus Day, they might resent being forced to work or take a vacation day to observe Thanksgiving.

 There are a few options available to small businesses when deciding to adopt a retirement savings plan.

 Some employers have restrictions on tuition reimbursement, such as only reimbursing for coursework directly related to the employee’s job; some are a bit more open with the requirements.
 Regardless, your intelligent and motivated employees will find satisfaction in furthering their education with your monetary support.

-Transportation and Parking Benefits
+Transportation and parking benefits

-If you are located in a major city with a terrific public transportation system, or if your location does not have access to complimentary employee parking, you might consider offering employees parking or public transportation reimbursement.
+If you are located in a major city with a terrific public transportation system, or if your location does not have access to complementary employee parking, you might consider offering employees parking or public transportation reimbursement.

-Discounts and Offers
+Discounts and offers

-Other types of discounts can be welcomed as well, including savings at a local restaurant that is frequented by your employees or an offer for free car detailing from a reputable auto shop near your office.
+Other types of discounts can be welcomed as well, including savings at a local restaurant that is frequented by your employees, or an offer for free car detailing from a reputable auto shop near your office.

 In truth, the types of benefits you offer, whether formal like health insurance or informal like casual Friday, will depend on the type of work environment you are trying to cultivate and the types of employees you want on your team.